clemlak/vanquish-contracts/README.md

 ### 🚍 Move

-Units can be moved from a land to another freely, while both lands are side by side.
+Units can be moved from a land to another freely, but once again only if both lands are side by side.

 ### ⚔️ Attack